Basel-Abouelnour/fawry-internship-task/scenario-2.md

 sudo ufw status numbered
 ```

-## Now these are the most common reasons for a web server to have while trying to be accessible, let's solve them!
+## Now these are the most common problems that a web server have making it inaccessible, let's solve them!
 ---

 ## solving the problems